IvanVnucec/rain_alert/README.md

 # rain_alert
-Every morning at 5 AM Zagreb local time check if it will be raining on that day, if yes then remind me by sending me an email.
+Every morning at 5 AM local time check if it will be raining that day, if yes then remind me by sending me an email.

 ## Get started
 0. Create Gmail account and enable the Less secure app access.